larsvilhuber/transparency-statistical-agencies/07-wrapping-up.md

 ## Greater trust by the public?

 - **Transparency** should be correlated with greater trust in the work of the statistical agencies
+- But: Transparency can also lead to vulnerability through misinterpretation (no panacea)